 What is Wrongful Death?

-Wrongful death is defined as the death of a human being as the result of a wrongful act of another person.
-Wrongful death is the basis for a lawsuit against the party or parties who caused the death filed on behalf of the members of the family who have lost the company and support of the deceased.
-This includes any and all medical personnel and facilities that were negligent or incompetent in treating patients under their care.
+Wrongful death is a death caused by wrongful acts of another person.
+Wrongful death is the basis for a lawsuit against the party or parties who caused the death filed.
+This type of lawsuit is filed on behalf of the family members of the victim.
+Lawsuits can be filed against any medical personnel and facilities that were negligent or incompetent in treating patients.

 Wrongful Death Benefits and Settlements

 When a family suffers a wrongful death, they may be able to pursue claims that include:

 - Loss of financial support for surviving dependents that is subject to a complex economic determination